candicexxx-droid/PIC16B---GAN-Project-/README.md

 ![FID Scores per 10 Epochs](images/fid_scores_per_epoch.png)

 ## Interpolation
+The graph below shows how our generator model reacts to different inputs.
+In our model we used an input vector containing 100 random variables initialized with a normal distribution.
+From left to right, we can see how an incremental change in the input vector changes the generated output.
 ![interpolation](images/interpolation.png) <br />
-Observing how the model reacts to variation in the input space.

 ## GAN Class
 The GAN class is contained in the `gan.py` file.
 The following is a list of